Select a specific section to view, or browse through the questions below.

 Each system (the California Longitudinal Pupil Achievement Data System [CALPADS] and the California Basic Educational Data System [CBEDS-ORA]) is used to report different types of data.
 CALPADS is a statewide longitudinal education data system used by LEAs to report student-level and staff-level data.
 CALPADS houses student-level enrollment, demographic, program, and assessment data for evaluation and research use, as well as course enrollment, course completion, and staff assignments.

 LEA representatives (CBEDS coordinators) use a Web browser to navigate to the CBEDS-ORA [http://www3.cde.ca.gov/opuscbeds/login.aspx] logon page.
 Users then log on using their unique user name and password, which are issued by the California Department of Education (CDE).
+After all data have been entered into CBEDS-ORA, coordinators must submit/certify the data.

 Can LEAs upload a data file into CBEDS-ORA to meet the data reporting requirements?